1. Using common passwords

 Security tips to prevent website hacking

-Implementing certain security tips can help secure your website from gibberish or any type of hacks.
-Below listed are few of the points that you must consider to protect the site:
+Implementing certain security tips can help secure your website from any type of hacks.
+Below listed are few of the points that you must consider to prevent website hacking:

 - It is highly recommended to avail services from a renowned hosting provider.
 Such service providers create an unbreachable protective cover through updates and hardware solutions.
 The hackers may try to infect the website via other means but the companies are more cautious and equipped to fight against malware, Trojans, and other hack problems.